itsadeepizza/nlp/sentences_dataloader/README.md

-# WIKIPEDIA DATALOADER
+# WIKIPEDIA DATALOADER AND WORD EMPEDDING

 *Build a dataset from wikipedia ITA for feeding a word2vec model*

 ## Folder files

 - `make_dataset.py` Download and pre-process wikipedia dump.
-It takes some time for executing
+It takes some time for executing;
-- `loader.py` Code for loading couples word/embedding from wikipedia dump
+- `loader.py` Code for loading couples word/embedding from wikipedia dump;
 - `/../dataset` folder containing pre-processed dataset and index files.
-Automatically generated
+Automatically generated;
-- `ruby_postprocessing.py` Some postprocessing for files obtained using `wp2txt`
+- `ruby_postprocessing.py` Some postprocessing for files obtained using `wp2txt`;
+- `model.py` Code for different versions of word2vec;
+- `test.py` Plot and compare word embedding obtained with our model;
+- `w2v.ppy` Train a word embedding model;
+- `word_frequency.py` Some calculations to estimating frequency distribution of words and testing different parameters for skipping more frequent words.

 ## Generating the dataset